Hillside Cable Lift Systems

 High Bank Elevator cable lifts are designed and fabricated in-house at our Poulsbo, Washington workshop — not assembled from imported catalog parts.
 We build nearly every mechanical component ourselves, including the gondola, hoist, safety systems, and control panels.
 That means we know every system we install inside and out, and we can stand behind every part of it.

 Our systems are built specifically for the conditions of the Pacific Northwest — the rainfall, the freeze-thaw cycles, the hillside terrain of Puget Sound, the Kitsap Peninsula, the Olympic Peninsula, and the islands of the Salish Sea.
+We've completed over 200 cable lift and track lift installations across the region since 1988 — more than any other manufacturer serving the Pacific Northwest.
 Every cable lift is custom-engineered for its specific property after a full site evaluation.
 No two are alike.

 features and benefits